 Overall Impression: I don’t really care for this episode, though it’s not outright bad.
 It seems like a typical season two episode: decent for season two but it doesn’t hold up well over time, or even over the rest of the series.
 So much of the tension here seems contrived.
 First Riker takes virtually all the useful bridge crew with him, leaving only Data, who conveniently gets an inferiority complex.
 You know watching the episode that they won’t let Riker beat Picard because what would the audience think of that?
 Something has to happen to distract us from that so the writer trots out the Ferengi, the one TNG adversary that nobody takes seriously.
 Due to this nobody really feels much danger even though they have the advantage, and then they get scared away by phantoms.
 I will say this about the episode though, it’s at least an attempt at a true ensemble episode, most every character contributes something.
 This is only about the fourth episode of the series to do that and I admire that they are trying.
 Still, I can’t call this a good one overall.
 I rate this episode 2 out of 5 stars.

 Behind the Scenes/Trivia: The references to Riker’s previous battle tactics, hiding over a planet’s magnetic pole is one that we’ll see used next season in the episode The Hunted.
 The dilithium “chips” on the Hathaway was really just wax from a blue candle.
 You might recognize the Ferengi captain as Armin Shimerman, who was one of the original Ferengi from back in The Last Outpost, and who went on to play Quark in DS9.
-Finally, does Kolrami look familiar?
-This same year he appeared in Tango & Cash, War of the Roses, and by far his most famous role in Total Recall the following year.
+Does Kolrami look familiar?
+This same year he appeared in Tango & Cash, War of the Roses, and his most famous role in Total Recall the following year.
 He was the guy with the pill who tried to convince Quaid that everything was a dream, remember?
 Anyway for those interested he appears later in the DS9 episode Indiscretion.
-This is also the first time we can see Ferengi are given different uniforms than the awful furs they were wearing in The Last Outpost.
+The Zakdorn won’t appear as a race again until Unification I. This is also the first time we can see Ferengi are given different uniforms than the awful furs they were wearing in The Last Outpost.

 Missable/Unmissable?
 Eh, missable.
 There’s not a lot here worth writing home about, though it’s not really a terrible episode.
 I can’t say the same about the next one, which is a toilet bowl by comparison.